Jean Ritchie: Family

-The paternal ancestors of the Ritchie family, Alexander Ritchie (1724-1787) and his son James Ritchie Sr. (1757-1818) of Stewarton, East Ayrshire, Scotland, emigrated to the United States.
+The paternal ancestors of the Ritchie family, Alexander Ritchie (1725–1787) and his son James Ritchie Sr. (1757–1818) of Stewarton, East Ayrshire, Scotland, emigrated to the United States.
 James Ritchie Sr. fought in the Revolutionary War in 1776 (including at the Siege of Yorktown), and lived in Virginia before settling on Carr Creek Lake in what is now Knott County, Kentucky, with his family.
-When he drowned in the lake in 1818, his family moved back to Virginia except his son Alexander Crockett Ritchie (1778-1878), Jean Ritchie's great-great grandfather.
+When he drowned in the lake in 1818, his family moved back to Virginia except his son Alexander Crockett Ritchie Sr. (1778–1878), Jean Ritchie's great-great-grandfather.

-Most of the Ritchies later fought on the Confederate Side in the Civil War, including Jean's paternal grandfather Justice Austin Ritchie (1834-1899), who was 2nd Lieutenant of Company C of the 13th Kentucky Confederate Cavalry.
+Most of the Ritchies later fought on the Confederate side in the Civil War, including Jean's paternal grandfather Justice Austin Ritchie (1834–1899), who was 2nd Lieutenant of Company C of the 13th Kentucky Confederate Cavalry.

 Alan Lomax wrote that:They were quiet, thoughtful folks, who went in for ballads, big families and educating their children.
 Jean's grandmother was a prime mover in the Old Regular Baptist Church, and all the traditional hymn tunes came from her.
 Jean's Uncle Jason was a lawyer, who remembers the big ballads like "Lord Barnard".
-Jean's father taught school, printed a newspaper, fitted specs, farmed and sent ten of his fourteen children to college.Her "uncle" Jason (1860-1959), who was actually her father's cousin and practiced law whilst owning a farm in Talcum, Knott County, Kentucky.
+Jean's father taught school, printed a newspaper, fitted specs, farmed and sent ten of his fourteen children to college.Her "uncle" Jason (1860–1959), who was actually her father's cousin, practiced law while owning a farm in Talcum, Knott County, Kentucky.
 He was the source of several of Jean Ritchie's songs and Cecil Sharp narrowly missed meeting him in 1917, stating in his diary that "they couldn't get hold of him".